djungelorm/suplalite/README.md

 Provides functionality necessary to create a SUPLA device using Python.

 Currently supports the following kinds of channel:
- * Relay/switch
+ - Relay/switch
- * Temperature sensor
+ - Temperature sensor
- * Humidity sensor
+ - Humidity sensor
- * General purpose measurement
+ - General purpose measurement
+ - Dimmer
+ - RGB dimmer

 See `examples/device.py` for an example.